-In a PLAYFUL DESIGN there are no formal rules or pre-defined goals.
-In general, the term play can be used to describe a wide range of experiences and can be defined as “a free movement within a more rigid structure”1.
+In playful design, there are no formal rules or predefined goals.
+Play can be described as “a free movement within a more rigid structure”¹, allowing exploration and spontaneity.

-A PURE GAME, in turn, can be defined as “a system in which the players engage in an artificial conflict, defined by the rules, that results in a quantifiable outcome” 2.
+A pure game is “a system in which players engage in an artificial conflict, defined by rules, that results in a quantifiable outcome”², relying on clear structure, goals, and measurable results.

 IMAGE: Buckminster Fuller & World pease game

-When talking about games as a method for futures visioning it’s worth to understand what actually is this thing called futures studies; it is the study of possible, probable, and preferable futures along world views and myths underlining them 8.
-Games and gamification are actually established methods within futures studies.
+When discussing games as a method for futures visioning, it is important to understand futures studies—the study of possible, probable, and preferable futures, along with the worldviews and myths that shape them⁸.
+Games and gamification are now established methods within this field.

-One of the earliest examples of the gamified future visioning, dating back to 1960’s, is the Buckminster Fuller’s World Peace Game that was designed as a tool to facilitate dealing with the issues around the global problems.
+One of the earliest examples of gamified future visioning is Buckminster Fuller’s World Peace Game from the 1960s, designed as a tool to help players engage with complex global problems.

 Sources